-A few weeks ago I gave you some tips to get your vehicle winter-ready, and with this week’s blast of snow, winter in Michigan has officially begun.
-However, as people commute to work and their holiday destinations, the slick and icy road conditions create hazards for all.
+As people commute to work and social destinations, the slick and icy road conditions create hazards for all.
 One does not have to be a top personal injury lawyer to know that driving in winter weather requires great attention and skill.
 It is particularly easy for a motorist to lose control of their vehicle for one reason or another in snowy conditions, causing devastating accidents.

 Every year, news sources across Michigan report a number of terrible car accidents caused by winter weather, often ending in severe personal injury or death.
 Driving in the snow is dangerous but should not end in disaster.
 As a concerned Michigan injury attorney, here are some essential extreme weather driving tips that every motorist should keep in mind this winter:

 - Before getting on the roads, make sure that your vehicle is completely cleared of snow and ice, especially on the car’s lights and mirrors.

 - Make sure that your vehicle is fully prepared for the icy weather.
 Refill your windshield wiper fluid and keep a winter safety kit in your car for emergency situations.

 - To make your vehicle more visible to other motorists, drive with the headlights on low beam.

 - Drive at slower speeds, especially when the roads are icy, wet, or filled with snow.
 Keep in mind that bridges and overpasses tend to freeze quicker than other surfaces and can be particularly dangerous.

 - To avoid rushing on the roads, leave earlier and allow yourself extra time to arrive at your destination.
 If the weather is really bad, consider delaying your travel all together.